Sonos Roam review: That should actually have been the Sonos Move

 Battery life and charging station

-As a mobile device, the Sonos Roam requires a battery and the manufacturer states 10 hours as its runtime.
-But I made the experience that often after eight hours at a volume of about 50 Procent was the end.
-That's a big difference, which really shouldn't be.
-With the still ongoing (partial) lockdowns and other restrictions, this was not so important.
-After about 1,5 hours, the Sonos Roam is fully charged again, although it takes a little longer with wireless charging.
+As a mobile device, the Sonos Roam needs a battery and the manufacturer states that it lasts 10 hours.
+However, I found that it often ran out after just eight hours at a volume of around 50 percent.
+That's a big deviation that shouldn't really be the case.
+But with the (partial) lockdowns and other restrictions still in place, that wasn't such a big deal.
+The Sonos Roam is fully charged again after about 1,5 hours, although it takes a little longer with wireless charging.

 Let's finally get back to Sonos' own charging station.
 As already mentioned, this is sold separately, although I think it should be part of the scope of delivery for a small extra charge.
 It is shaped like the roam and sticks magnetically to the underside of it and is perfect for use at home.
 Despite use, you always have a full battery and the whole thing looks more elegant than a plugged in cable.